 Lastly, tyranny is a regime that rules over people like masters over slaves (similar but worse than barbarians ruled by their military commanders).
 No free person willingly puts up with tyrannical rule.
 Aristotle reveals himself as a philosopher of freedom and virtue.

-In Chapter 11, Aristotle asks his crucial questions in Book IV:
+In Chapter 11, Aristotle asks his crucial questions of Book IV:

 “What is the best form of government, and what is the best life for most cities and most human beings?”
 (1295A 25-26).